 Johnson & Johnson announces its goal to reduce CO2 emissions by 20% by 2020 and increase on-site clean energy capacity to 50 megawatts by 2015.

-Johnson & Johnson builds two 3-megawatt wind turbines on its Medical Devices and Pharmaceutical manufacturing properties in Cork, Ireland; since then, we have added another turbine, equating to 9 megawatts in total.
+Johnson & Johnson builds two 3-megawatt wind turbines on its Medical Devices and Pharmaceutical manufacturing properties in Cork, Ireland; since then, we have added two more turbines, equating to 12 megawatts in total.

 Signed the White House American Business Act on Climate Pledge to demonstrate support for a global climate agreement.
 Committed to the RE100 program, a consortium of companies seeking to obtain 100% of their electricity from renewable sources.